Youda008/HwMonitorService/README.md

 Some other manual fixes may be needed if the author of [lhwm-wrapper](https://gitlab.com/OpenRGBDevelopers/lhwm-wrapper/) decides to change his build system.

-When everytime is setup to link with other components correctly, you should be able to just open "HwMonitorService.sln" in Visual Studio and build everything.
+When everything is setup to link with other components correctly, you should be able to just open "HwMonitorService.sln" in Visual Studio and build everything.